jamesgoldswain/blog/articles/feedback.md

 ### Key results for objectives

-Now back to my key objectives.
+Now back to my objectives and the results.
 Some great feedback came out of the forms application, I was able to see that I had met my objectives using evidence of key results from the feedback provided:

 ### Influence